xmartlabs/xmartlabs.github.io/_posts/2019-06-24-url-splitting-2.md

 - Webpack was configured to support our new entry points.
 - We did some clean up and clarified some caveats.

+But we never talked about how this setup could affect routing on the frontend!
-This post will be about how to implement routing in our frontend.
+This post is just about that.

 ## Single SPA Routing

-Let's take a look at how routing in a single SPA would be implemented.
+Let's take a look at how routing in a single SPA could be implemented.

-There are different ways to implement routing on an SPA.
+There are different ways to tackle this problem.
 Create React App remains unopinionated in this regard, but I think the most common alternative is [React Router](https://github.com/ReactTraining/react-router).
 This library is great at what it does: providing a framework to help you create virtual pages on your SPA.
 Throughout this tutorial we're going to use React Router and expand on it to implement routing on our URL-split app.
+Do you use other routing frameworks?
+Do you implement routing yourself?
+This post might still be useful!
+You'll probably need to adjust a few things here and there, but I think the general idea is agnostic to the routing framework.

 React Router provides some components that are very useful, namely `Link` and `Redirect`.
 Links will trigger a route change when clicked, and Redirects will trigger a route change instantly when rendered.